-Lugh the Tuatha had a third eye on his forehead capable of launching deadly or beneficial rays.
+Lugh the Tuatha was several meters high giant.
+He was called the Resplendent.
+As other cyclops, he had a third eye on his forehead capable of launching deadly or beneficial rays.
 He could kill his enemies, cure or enlighten his followers.

 According to ancient Irish tales, Lugh’s father is Cian of the Tuatha Dé Danaan, and his mother is Ethniu, daughter of Balor, of the Fomorians.
 Their union is a dynastic marriage following an alliance between the Tuatha Dé Danaan and the Fomorians – and the beginning of New Atlantis.

 Moreover, Lughor Lug is the chief god of the Celts who took over the Tuatha in western land several millennia after him.
 As such, Lugh is called “son of the Sun” which probably refers to its status as a great initiate, awakened by lightning.

 But back to his life that mixes as often allegorical myth a reality exhilarating.

 In age to fight, Lugh goes to Tara the court of King Nuada of the Tuatha Dé Danann.
 Then he goes to the residence of the king, but the porter denied access.
 Lug says he could be useful as a master carpenter, blacksmith, butler, champion, magician, harpist, poet and historian.
 But every time he meets in the negative ; all these talents were already present at the court of Nuada.
 Ultimately he was accepted as a chess player vs the king and he won.

 This play is purely symbolic and has rather been and intellectual game after which Lug took power.
 Nuada entrusted Lug to the command of the army of the Tuatha.
 He is found fighting with his son Cúchulainn during the invasion of Ulster by Queen Medb.